 Each campus of the University is accredited by NEASC, the major accrediting body for institutions of higher education in New England.
-The Amherst, Boston, Dartmouth, Lowell and Worcester Campuses are accredited through 2018, 2015, 2020, 2013 and 2020, respectively.
-The Lowell Campus is currently undergoing its routine decennial NEASC reaccreditation.
-A team from NEASC visited the Lowell Campus in October 2013 and issued its preliminary report in November 2013.
-The Lowell Campus will receive the final reaccreditation results in Spring 2014.
-The Worcester Campus underwent its routine decennial reaccreditation visit by a team from NEASC in October 2012, and received the final NEASC reaccreditation report in May 2013.
+The Amherst, Boston, Dartmouth, Lowell and Worcester Campuses are accredited through 2018, 2015, 2020, 2023 and 2020, respectively.
 The Medical School at the Worcester Campus is a member of the Association of American Medical Colleges and was given full accreditation through the 2019-2020 academic year by the LCME, the major accrediting body for programs leading to the M.D. degree.
 In addition to the foregoing, individual schools and academic programs are accredited by the appropriate agencies in their particular fields.